Haydz/haydz.github.io/_posts/2020-04-20-elearnircert.md

 * Not sink me into debt
 * Tie into my job (hands-on exam)

 After going through the course and exam I personally feel it met my 3 criteria superbly.
-This was mostly due to the fact that my day job for incident response is focused heavily in Splunk.
+This was mostly due to the fact that my day job for incident response is focused heavily in Splunk and the IHRP course covers this indepth.

 ## What Does The Course Cover?
-The standard syllabus is here:
+The course at a glance section:
-> Start from the very basics, all the way to advanced incident response activities Professionally analyze, handle, and respond to security incidents on heterogeneous networks and assets Understand the mechanics of modern cyber-attacks and how to detect them Effectively use and fine-tune open source IDS (Bro, Snort, Suricata)
+_Start from the very basics, all the way to advanced incident response activities Professionally analyze, handle, and respond to security incidents on heterogeneous networks and assets Understand the mechanics of modern cyber-attacks and how to detect them Effectively use and fine-tune open source IDS (Bro, Snort, Suricata)